oracle/truffleruby/doc/contributor/updating-ruby.md

 cp -R ../../json/lib lib/json
 ```

+Also reapply our changes to json files, by looking with `git log -p lib/json`.

 ## Updating default and bundled gems

 You need a clean install (e.g., no extra gems installed) of MRI for this